Fermionic S-matrix and cosmological correlators: T-violation at O(H): Fermions in de Sitter: Cosmological correlators and S-matrix

 The explicit forms of the corrections are

 with,

 So, de Sitter spinor mode functions in the small \(H\) expansion can be written as

 In the limit $H \to 0$, these are the exact flat space spinors.
-While computing \(|\mathcal M|^2\) of amplitudes involving external spinors, we require to evaluate projectors of form \(u\bar u\) or \(v\bar v\).
+While computing \(|\mathcal M|^2\) of amplitudes involving external spinors, we are required to evaluate projectors of form \(u\bar u\) or \(v\bar v\).
 Therefore, it is useful to compute corrections to these projectors at \(O(H)\).

-We denote the \(2\times2\) matrix for \(r\)-spin projector to be \(P_r\), where \(r\) can be up or down (along some chosen unit vector).
+We denote the \(2\times2\) matrix for the \(r\)-spin projector to be \(P_r\), where \(r\) can either be up or down (along some chosen unit vector).
 So we have

 (If \(r\) is up/down, then \(-r\) is down/up).
-Using these the spinor projectors can written as
+Using these, the spinor projectors can be written as

-where \(\mathcal P\) denote the flat-space part and \(\alpha\) denotes the first order time-dependent corrections.
+where \(\mathcal P\) denotes the flat-space part and \(\alpha\) denotes the first order time-dependent corrections.